akhilkateja123/MailchimpHomework/README.md

 ## How to run the code
 - Import the code as a Maven project.
 - Paste the input markdown in the file ```input_markdown.md```.
-- Run the Mail class.
+- Run the Main class.
 - Check the output in ```output_html.html``` file.

 ## How to run unit tests and check code coverage